Tribolin/Arduino-Car-Controller-C/README.md

-<h1>Arduino Car Controller
+<h1>School Projekt: Arduino-Car-Controller

-<h4>is a simplel c++ script, which takes in Points in then calculates a Path between these.
-Finally it sends the Path to an Arduino processing it and driving along it
+<h4>is a simplel c++ script, which takes in Points and sends them to an Arduino-Car.